Welcoming in the New Year

-Prior to the Lunar New Year, it’s a tradition to pick up a broom and sweep away bad luck from the previous year to make room for the good.
-This is as an opportunity to spring-clean – time to dispose of unnecessary clutter, do the dreaded bathtub scrub, and clean out your pantry.
-Hopefully you’ll feel like you’ve swept away the regrets, mistakes, and bad decisions of yesteryear.
+On Friday 27th January, New Year's eve, it’s a tradition to pick up a broom and sweep away bad luck from the previous year to make room for the good.
+This is as an opportunity to spring-clean – time to dispose of unnecessary clutter.
+A clean home means sweeping away any misfortunes, regrets or mistakes, to make room for a fresh, ordered start to the New Year.
+Wear new clothes; out with the old, in with the new - another symbol of a fresh start.

 3. Settle Debts (and Drama)